Keeping you updated

 Countries you have visited

 You will be asked about ercent travel in the pre-visit questionnaires on the homepage of the website.

 We are briefing our own staff as we learn more as the situation changes or developes.
 We are encouraging our staff to feel confident about self-isolating if necessary.
 All staff are fully aware that they must not come to work if they have a temperature or new continuous cough.

 We will be asking patients about their health when they telephone the clinic and when they arrive at the clinic by questionnaire (can be done 24 hours in advance via the homepage) and having their temperature taken.
 To protect our patients and staff, we are asking anyone with symptoms to return home and reschedule their appointment.

 We have increased the number of hand sanitising sprays throughout the clinic.
 All staff have been advised to increase the frequency of their handwashing and everyone attending CRGW is asked to wash or sanitise their hands when they arrive.

-Will have tissues available on reception, please carry tissues with you and use them to catch all coughs and sneezes, then bin the tissue and wash your hands.
+You will need to wear a face covering / face mask to attend clinic.
+We alsohave tissues available on reception, please carry tissues with you and use them to catch all coughs and sneezes, then bin the tissue and wash your hands.